-Alpha 2 suitcases are softshell luggage that has two packing compartments.
+The Alpha 3 suitcases are softshell luggage that has two packing compartments.
 Now that is something you don't see too often!
 One of those packing compartments is equipped standardly, with mesh tie down straps and a zippered pocket on the side.
 The other one has a suiter section, which is pretty useful.
 However, you would have to buy Tumi hangers separately, to really make use of it.

 Obviously, the suitcase is expandable.
 It also has two exterior front pockets, which can come in handy for any last-minute items you want to bring along.
 Or for any items you want to have handy at the airport - ticket, passport, wallet and similar things.

 The wheels are spinner and the aluminum wheel handle is telescopic and locks in three different stages.
 This suitcase also features the add-a-bag strap, which is hidden in the front compartment.
 And it has a Tumi name tag, as well as the Omega closure zipper pullers - all of Tumi's signature features.

 I guess the only thing that's missing on the Alpha 3 luggage that would really make it perfect is a TSA lock.
 For some reason, softshell suitcases rarely have them, even though they are practically a necessity.

 Unlike the Alpha 2, the Merge softshell carry on has just one packing compartment.
 But the larger two suitcases have two, so be aware of that difference.
 They are made of ballistic nylon, one of the best materials for softside suitcases.
 It is a really durable material, and also water resistant, so you know you clothes will be pretty safe inside the Merge luggage.